The-Bao-Le/CP3405-Project/evidence/llm_responses_2026-W24/llm_responses_2026-W24.md

 The overall AI consensus is Neutral-to-Bullish.

 Unlike Week 23, where all four models aligned on a bearish outlook, Week 24 presents a more balanced picture.
-The combination of stable Federal Reserve expectations, declining Treasury yields, improving GDP forecasts, and Technology leadership supports a constructive market environment.
+The combination of stable Federal Reserve expectations, declining Treasury yields, improving GDP forecasts, recovering technical momentum, and Technology leadership supports a constructive market environment.

-However, June seasonality, Triple Witch volatility, and inflation-related uncertainty continue to limit conviction and cap upside expectations.
+However, June seasonality, Triple Witch volatility, inflation-related uncertainty, and low-confidence technical recovery continue to limit conviction and cap upside expectations.

 Technology remains the highest-conviction bullish theme, while Energy remains the clearest bearish sector.